maxammann/blog/content/posts/2019-31-03-setup-g_ether-dhcp.md

 ---
 layout: post
-title: "Setup the ethernet gadget of PI Zero with dnsmasq"
+title: "Setup the Ethernet gadget of PI Zero with dnsmasq"
 date: 2019-03-31
 ---